Adjusting Entries Affect At Least One

 Are adjusting entries reversible?

-Adjusting entries are usually reversed at the beginning of the next accounting period to ensure that the accounts are reset to their correct balances.
+Adjusting entries are usually reversed at the beginning of the next accounting period to check that the accounts are reset to their correct balances.
 This process is known as reversing entries and helps in maintaining the accuracy of the financial records.

 Conclusion